 How to perform mail merge using Dictionary as data source

 Mail merge is a process of merging data from a data source to a Word template document.
-Syncfusion® Essential® DocIO is a .NET Word library used to generate reports like invoice, payroll, letter, etc., by performing mail merge faster in a batch process without Microsoft Word or interop dependencies.
-Using this library, you can execute mail merge using Dictionary as IEnumerable collection.
+Syncfusion® Essential® DocIO is a .NET Word library used to generate reports like invoices, payrolls, letters, etc., by performing mail merge faster in a batch process without Microsoft Word or interop dependencies.
+Using this library, you can execute mail merge using a Dictionary as an IEnumerable collection.

 Mail merge using Dictionary as data source

-Essential® DocIO supports executing mail merge using IEnumerable collection through Execute API.
-You can pass Dictionary as IEnumerable collection by adding into a List collection of object type.
+Essential® DocIO supports executing mail merge using an IEnumerable collection through the Execute API.
+You can pass a Dictionary as an IEnumerable collection by adding it into a List collection of object type.

-The following code example shows how to execute mail merge using Dictionary as IEnumerable collection.
+The following code example shows how to execute mail merge using a Dictionary as an IEnumerable collection.

 C#